 The Card_Sign certificates shall be used to verify the authenticity and integrity of data downloaded from the card.
 The Card_Sign private key may only be used to sign data downloaded from the card.
 All valid versions of K_M shall be used by the LV-CA to encrypt MoS pairing keys K_P , and to derive all valid versions of the MoS identification key K{ID} .
-All valid versions of K{ID} shall be used by the LV-CA to encrypt MoS serial numbers.
+All valid versions of K{ID} shall be used by the LV-CA to encrypt MoS pairing heys the LV-CA to encrypt MoS serial numbers.
 K{M-WC} shall be provided to the LV-CP for their installation Workshop Cards.

-$K{M\text{-DSRC}}$ shall be used by the LV-CA to derive VU specific keys to secure the DSRC communication. $K{M\text{-DSRC}}$ shall be used by control and workshop cards to derive the VU specific DSRC keys required to decipher and verify the authenticity and integrity of the VU's DSRC communication.
+K{M-DSRC} shall be used by the LV-CA to derive VU specific keys to secure the DSRC communication.
+K{M-DSRC} shall be used by control and workshop cards to derive the VU specific DSRC keys required to decipher and verify the authenticity and integrity of the VU's DSRC communication.